 Data for the project are collected through national reporting systems and tools, beginning at the point of service and moving through the national reporting system to the central level.
 MMDP Project teams work with the ministry of health in each project country to report semiannually on indicators that align with the World Health Organization’s criteria for demonstrating elimination of trachoma and lymphatic filariasis.

 The MMDP Project is pioneering specially designed tools and supporting robust data collection and reporting systems to ensure that project beneficiaries receive the highest quality services, and that MMDP Project activities reach full geographic coverage within targeted areas.

 Our trichiasis surgery quality protocol and questionnaire are an example.
 Under the protocol, surgeons follow up with randomly selected patients in their homes during the critical 3-6 month period following trichiasis surgery.
 With a supervisor, the operating surgeon assesses the patient’s clinical outcomes and gathers information on patient experiences and satisfaction.
 Results, shared across all levels of the country’s health system, provide important insights on the status of the trichiasis surgery program, such as a need for additional supervision or surgeon training.
+Advice from professional gamer.

 Tools developed by the MMDP Project to improve data and program quality can be found here: